 The Old Officer's Quarters and the Sandy Hook Lighthouse off in the distance at Gateway National Recreation Area

 We continued past the Romer Shoal lighthouse on our starboard (right side).
 Interesting fact, it was built in 1898 and marks the Swash channel to Sandy Hook.
 On our port side and off our stern (the rear of the ferry) was the 2 mile long pier of the Naval Weapons Station Earle, complete with three ships docked loading weapons for some overseas operation.
-Next up on our Port side we passed the West Bank Lighthouse, built in 1901 and no longer in use and under private ownership. - That makes three light houses in under an hour!
+Next up on our port side we passed the West Bank Lighthouse, built in 1901.
+It's no longer in use and under private ownership. - That makes three light houses in under an hour!

 Naval Weapons Station Earle, The West Bank Light, and the Romer Light

-Past the Romer Light we continued, under the mighty Verrazano Bridge, a little less colorful than the Golden Gate Bridge in San Francisco with it's sea foam green but it is 4,719 feet (1438.35 m) longer and with it's double roadways a little more than 100,000 more vehicles traverse the span daily.
+Past the Romer Light we continued, under the mighty Verrazano Bridge, a little less colorful than the Golden Gate Bridge in San Francisco with it's sea foam green but it is 4,719 feet (1438.35 m) longer then the Golden Gate, and with it's double roadways, a little more than 100,000 more vehicles traverse the span daily than the famous San Francisco landmark.

-The Verrazano connects another island, Staten Island to Brooklyn.
+The Verrazano connects another island, Staten Island, to Brooklyn.
 The base of the Verrazano is flanked by Fort Hamilton on our starboard side and Fort Wadsworth on our port side.
-Fort Wadsworth houses another lighthouse, and is also a part of Golden Gate National Recreation Area while Fort Hamilton is still used by the US Army as the local HQ for the US Army Garrison New York.
+Fort Wadsworth houses another lighthouse, and is also a part of Golden Gate National Recreation Area.
+Fort Hamilton is still used by the US Army as the local HQ for the US Army Garrison New York.
 Beyond the Verrazano Bridge one can begin to see our destination, Manhattan Island!

 As we approached the Verrazano Bridge and off to our port side a large Container ship was headed towards the port in Bayonne New Jersey.
 I always make sure I sit on the right side of the plane when flying out of Newark so I can look out the window and see the port with Manhattan Island across the river.
 It always makes for some great and interesting views!